XAI-ANITI/ethik/README.md

 ## User guide

-:point-up: For more detailed code please see [this notebook](notebooks/Adult.ipynb).
-Plots do not appear on GitHub as they are interactive Plotly plots using JS.
+:point_up: Please check out [this notebook](notebooks/Adult.ipynb) for more detailed code.

 In the following example we'll be using the ["Adult" dataset](https://archive.ics.uci.edu/ml/datasets/adult).
-This dataset contains a binary label indicating if a person's annual income is larger than $50k per year. `ethik` analyzes a model based on the predictions it makes on a test set.
-Consequently you first have to split your dataset in two.
+This dataset contains a binary label indicating if a person's annual income is larger than $50k. `ethik` can diagnose a model by looking at the predictions the model makes on a test set.
+Consequently, you first have to split your dataset in two (train and test).

 ```python
 from sklearn import model_selection